littlegtplr/Hackintosh-X230-macOS/README.md

 Hope the info can be helpful for anyone who'd like to install macOS on x230.

+#### 29 July 2019 Update:
+- clear clutters
+- '-v' is no longer necessary for successful boot up
+- kexts updated to the latest
+- Clover Bootloader updated to r5018, driver folder structure changed
+- macOS updated to 10.14.6

 26 Sep 2018 Update:
 - kexts and drivers were updated to latest
 - The repo is compatible with Mojave (the machine is currently running on)